Tiana, Sardinia

-Tiana (Tìana) is a comune (municipality) in the Province of Nuoro in the Italian region of Sardinia, located in a valley on the slopes of Gennargentu mountain in the Ollolai Barbagia, about 150 km north of Cagliari and about 50 km southwest of Nuoro.
-As of 31 December 2004, it had a population of 547 and an area of 19.3 km2.
+Tiana (Tìana) is a village and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located in a valley on the slopes of Gennargentu mountain in the Ollolai Barbagia, about 150 km north of Cagliari and about 50 km southwest of Nuoro.
+It has 418 inhabitants.

-Tiana borders the following municipalities: Austis, Desulo, Ovodda, Sorgono, Teti, Tonara.
+Tiana borders the municipalities of Austis, Desulo, Ovodda, Sorgono, Teti, and Tonara.